Bushramjad/Cancer-Type-prediction-Logistic-Regression/README.md

 Phase 3 — Feature Scaling - It fits the input data within a specific scale, like 0–100 or 0–1

-Phase 4 — Model Selection - sklearn’s Logistic Regression is used to classify tumor as benign or malignant.
+Phase 4 — Model Selection - sklearn’s Logistic Regression is used to classify tumor as benign or malignant, Logistic Regression is also implemented from scratch using same Dataset in a different file.

 Phase 5 — Prediction